Calendar (see what's on!)

 What to Bring to School

-As a NSW Public School, we provide ebeything your child needs to learn at school.
-Some families wish for their child/ren to bring their oewn items to schools.
+As a NSW Public School, we provide everything your child needs to learn at school.
+Some families wish for their child/ren to bring their own items to schools.

 MANDATORY (must bring every day)